Submit an Article

 1965-12-03

-On the structure of vein quartz of the Khrustalenosnoe deposit of the Ural Mountains
+On the structure of vein quartz of the crystal‑bearing deposit of the Urals

 Article preview

-The study of the structure of vein quartz can greatly facilitate the identification of the prospectivity of vein bodies for ore-bearing.
-Most industrially valuable minerals in veins are formed later than quartz, so quartz bears traces of the manifestation of the formation of ore mineralization.
-Thus, vein quartz structures have been identified at gold deposits, which were formed during the development of later metasomatic mineralization.
+The study of the structure of vein quartz can greatly facilitate the identification of the prospectivity of vein bodies for ore-bearing potential.
+Most industrially valuable minerals in veins are formed later than quartz, so quartz bears traces of ore mineralization processes.
+Thus, vein quartz structures have been identified at gold deposits that were formed during the development of later metasomatic mineralization.
 One of the latest and most complete summaries of these structures is given by N. V. Petrovskaya ...

 Article